ibm-cloud-docs/hpc-ibm-spectrumlsf/web-services-config-lsfclients.md

 {:note: .note}
 {:important: .important}

-# Configure LSF Web Services with Clients
+# Configuring LSF Web Services with clients
 {: #configure-web-service}

 The LSF client is the primary interface that allows users to connect to an LSF cluster from their local environment.
 It enables users to submit jobs, monitor job status, and efficiently manage workloads across distributed computing resources.